 You can hike the trail up to Machu Picchu from Aguas Calientes.
-This is a free option and will take you 60 to 90 minutes, covering 400 meters of altitude.
+This Machu Picchu hike is a free and will take you 60 to 90 minutes, covering 400 meters of altitude.

-The classic Inca Trail is one of the most popular treks to Machu Picchu.
-The trail takes about 4 days (25km) and will be about 500 USD depending on tour group you choose.
-Tickets and an official guide are required, and most people hire a porter, a person that helps carry their belongings.
+The classic Inca Trail is the most popular Machu Picchu trek.
+This is a 4 day Machu Picchu hike.
+This hike will cost about 500 USD depending on tour group you choose.
+When trekking Machu Picchu, tickets and an official guide are required, and most people hire a porter, a person that helps carry their belongings.

 Things to Do in Advance

-There are a number of things that should be done in advance of your trip to Machu Picchu:
+There are a number of things that should be done in advance of your Machu Picchu holiday:

 Machu Picchu Main Grounds-

 This is the ticket I purchased a month in advance.
 It provides entry to Machu Picchu including the main ruins, terraces, and temples that you see all over your IG feed.
-It does not provide you with access to hike either of the mountain peaks (i.e. Machu Picchu Mountain or Huayna Picchu).
+It does not provide you with access to either Machu Picchu hike (i.e. Machu Picchu Mountain or Huayna Picchu).
 You have to pick between a morning ticket (6:00 am to 12:00 am) or an afternoon ticket (12:00 am to 5:30 pm).

 Cost (2018): Adult: $47 USD (152 Soles), Student: $24 USD (77 Soles), Child (8-17 years): $24 USD (77 Soles)